nasa-jpl/mango-ingest/README.md

-# gma-data-backend
+# MANGO Ingest
-Gravity Missions Analysis Tool data ingestion and API
+Monitoring and ANalysis for Gravity Operations - Data ingestion and API

+## Contribution
+This repository is publicly readable, but in its current early stage of development is specialised to our internal use-case.
+As such, we are not accepting external contributions at this time.

 ## Prerequisites
 - a running TimescaleDB instance